 With the specs so damned close to the GTX 1080 gaming performance isn't looking too far short of the top GP104 card.
 But what about those rumours of locked overclocking?!
 Well, they're just not true...

-Original story October 18, 2017: Of course Nvidia themselves haven’t said word one about the new GPU, despite all the rumours floating around.
-Jen-Hsun has already said that “Pascal is unbeatable” and that it would be around for the holiday season and the foreseeable future, so it isn’t that surprising to see the green team releasing another current-gen GPU.
+Nvidia have finally launched their GTX 1070 Ti graphics card.
+Jen-Hsun has already said that “Pascal is unbeatable” and that it would be around for the holiday season and the foreseeable future, so it isn’t that surprising to see the green team releasing another current-gen GPU - yet hopefully their last Pascal-based GPU before Volta.

 Quite why Nvidia are doing this, however, is more interesting.
 Given the perceived failings of AMD’s recent Vega GPUs, it seems they have little genuine competition at the high end of the graphics market, so they could just leave the GTX 1080 and GTX 1070 to battle the Vega cards.
 But there is the slightest chance future games could take better advantage of the Vega GPUs, with recent game releases offering team Radeon a little hope.

-The idea that the GTX 1070 Ti is being designed as a contract killer with the RX Vega 56 in its sights is a tempting one, but I would be surprised if Nvidia really felt the need to release a new card.
-Especially as the GTX 1080 could end up as collateral damage in the crossfire.
+The idea that the GTX 1070 Ti is being designed as a contract killer with the RX Vega 56 in its sights is a tempting one, but I would be surprised if Nvidia really felt the need to release a new card just for this purpose.

 The other thought is that there’s a bunch of GP104 chips on the factory floor that couldn’t manage GTX 1080 specifications, but were capable of more than a standard GTX 1070.
 That’s possible, but given the likely yields of the mature 16nm production process that too is unlikely.